jaseemabid/blog/_drafts/compiler.md

 ]
 ```

-The 1-1 correspondence between the source language and the Calculus type is
+The 1 to 1 correspondence between the source language and the Calculus type is
 intentional.

 ## Core